Honey Beats Antibiotics Against Super Bacteria

 “The differences between Honey samples in terms of antibacterial and antioxidant activity could be attributed to the natural variations in floral sources of nectar and the different locations.”

-Some of the highest levels of antimicrobial capacity was found in Eucalyptus honey, Azadirachta honey and Citrus honey, with the Azadirachta honey having the highest levels in this study.
+Some of the highest levels of antimicrobial capacity were found in Eucalyptus honey, Azadirachta honey and Citrus honey, with the Azadirachta honey having the highest levels in this study.

 One of the main flavonoid types in Honey are catechins.
 Other research covered by Realnatural has discovered that catechins have the ability to deter tumor growth.
 In addition, Honey contains significant levels of gallic acid.
 Gallic acid has also been found to be anticarcinogenic.

 Most of the tests included screening for 5-hydroxymethylfurfural (HMF).
 Practically all the Honeys contained different degrees of HMF.
 HMF has been shown to be antifungal as well as antibacterial.
-HMF has been shown to inhibit the growth of various types of yeasts, as well as E. coli and other species of bacteria as indicated in these studies on Honey.
+HMF has been shown to inhibit the growth of various types of yeasts, as well as E. coli and other species of bacteria as indicated in these studies.